 Though there are problems in terms of sheer scale when leading a large team, sometimes leading a smaller one can be just as – if not more – challenging.
 Every issue is exaggerated through proximity; a staff absence or departure can have a far greater impact across the organisation; and ill feeling can have disastrous consequences in a short period of time.
+Knowing how to manage a difficult team can be so hard.

 But let’s turn that on all on its head for a moment, because the reverse is also true.
 If the team is motivated, happy, on the same page and working in unison towards the same vision, the tiniest tweaks can have a massively positive impact.